WEST VIRGINIA

 -

-Significant Accomplishments: High school financial literacy instruction requirement; Financial literacy standards in most K-8 social studies standards
+Significant Accomplishments: High school half-credit personal finance course requirement; Financial literacy standards in most K-8 social studies standards

 AN IN-DEPTH LOOK

-In the West Virginia Education Code, it mandates that “to provide students a basic understanding of personal finance, the state Board shall develop a program of instruction on personal finance which may be integrated into the curriculum of an appropriate existing course or courses for students in secondary schools.”222 West Virginia requires the completion of a one credit Social Studies course, Civics for the Next Generation, or AP Government for high school graduation.223 Ten of the 39 standards for high school civics are Personal Finance.224 If students choose to take AP Government and Politics in place of Civics, counties are still required to provide those students with instruction to reach mastery for the Personal Finance Standards.
+Previously in the West Virginia Education Code, it mandated that “to provide students a basic understanding of personal finance, the state Board shall develop a program of instruction on personal finance which may be integrated into the curriculum of an appropriate existing course or courses for students in secondary schools.”
+West Virginia required the completion of a one credit Social Studies course, Civics for the Next Generation, or AP Government for high school graduation.
+Ten of the 39 standards for high school civics are Personal Finance.
+If students chose to take AP Government and Politics in place of Civics, counties were still required to provide those students with instruction to reach mastery for the Personal Finance Standards.

 The West Virginia College- and Career-Readiness Standards for Social Studies has Economics standards for each grade, K-8.
 Under the Economics standards, “students become financially responsible by examining the consequences of and practicing personal financial decision-making.”
-There are some personal finance components in the economics standards for Grades K-8.225
+There are some personal finance components in the economics standards for Grades K-8.
+Additionally, there are specific personal finance standards within the Civics course.